|About Us News Resources Login Become a member Help Search|

 “But you do intend to bring this before the king?”
 Lóriel asked, hovering at the edge of her resistance and unconsciously fingering her necklace.

-“I shall be reasonable, love,” Oropher assured her, noting that old apprehension in her eyes, his voice become smooth as honey.
+“I shall proceed with all tact and consideration,” Oropher assured her, noting that old apprehension in her eyes.
 “I shall be ever so reasonable.
-But I am leaving,” he maintained firmly, laying an open palm on the table in silent emphasis.
+But I am leaving,” he maintained firmly.
 “We have stayed, but now we shall leave, and none may lawfully bind us.”

 |<< Back||Next >>|